Elwyn Berlekamp

 Elwyn Ralph Berlekamp (September 6, 1940 – April 9, 2019) was a professor of mathematics and computer science at the University of California, Berkeley.
 Berlekamp was widely known for his work in computer science, coding theory and combinatorial game theory.

 Berlekamp invented an algorithm to factor polynomials and the Berlekamp switching game, and was one of the inventors of the Berlekamp–Welch algorithm and the Berlekamp–Massey algorithms, which are used to implement Reed–Solomon error correction.
 He also co-invented the Berlekamp–Rabin algorithm, Berlekamp–Zassenhaus algorithm, and the Berlekamp–Van Lint–Seidel graph.

-Berlekamp had also been active in investing, and ran Axcom, which became the Renaissance Technologies' Medallion Fund.

 Life and education

 Berlekamp was born in 1940, in Dover, Ohio, the son of Waldo Berlekamp and Loretta Kimmel Berlekamp.
 Waldo was of German descent and a reverend in the United Church of Christ.

 His family moved to Northern Kentucky, where from 1954 Berlekamp attended Fort Thomas Highlands High School in Fort Thomas, Kentucky.
 He was elected class president and joined the swim team which practiced naked at the local YMCA pool; Berlekamp was the slowest swimmer but chose swimming because of the low level of competition compared to other sports.
 He decided to attend the Massachusetts Institute of Technology (MIT) after learning it did not have an American football team.
 At MIT, his freshman professors included John Forbes Nash Jr. and he was a Putnam Fellow during his senior year in 1961.
 He completed his bachelor's and master's degrees in electrical engineering in 1962.
 Berlekamp did internships at Bell Labs in 1960 and 1962, where his boss was John Larry Kelly Jr. Continuing his studies at MIT, he finished his Ph.D. in electrical engineering in 1964; his advisors were Robert G. Gallager, Peter Elias, Claude Shannon, and John Wozencraft.

 Berlekamp met his wife, Jennifer Wilson, in 1964 after juggling in his apartment and having to apologize for causing a noise disturbance.
 They had two daughters and a son.
 He lived in Piedmont, California and died in April 2019 at the age of 78 from complications of pulmonary fibrosis.